Blair1233/Class24/1-Lesson-Plans/22-Project-3/2/LessonPlan.md

 ### Lab Environment

-- Students will use Vagrant to complete all of this week's activities.
+- Students will use their WebLab virtual machine to complete all of this week's activities.

 ### Additional Resources